cmu-delphi/www-main/README.md

 ### Edit Blog Header

-The header of a blog files contains numerous attributes to be defined.
-Including name, publication date (`date`), tags, a short summary (at most 150 characters), and a list of authors.
+The header of a blog file contains numerous attributes to be defined, including: name, publication date (`date`), tags, a short summary (at most 150 characters), and a list of authors.
 The author list `authors` is a list of people keys, see below for how to add people.

 The `heroImage` is an optional hero image banner.
 The image is optional but its thumbnail version is not.
 However, the template post has good default value for this one.
 The hero image should be a JPG file with 1120x440 pixels.
-The thumbnail hero image should be JPG file with 300x200 pixels.
+The thumbnail hero image should be a JPG file with 300x200 pixels.
 The files should be stored in `/content/blog/images`.

 The `related` list is a list of related blog links identified by their file name without the Rmd suffix.